arneBersch/Zoeglfrex/docs/reference.md

 ## Fixtures
 If no Fixture Attribute is given, the standard Attribute 3 will be used.

-If no Fixture ID is given, the Fixture in the currently selected Group will be used.
+If no Fixture ID is given, the current Fixture in the current Group will be used.
+If no Fixture is currently selected, all Fixtures of the current Group will be selected.
-You can select the current Fixture like this:
+You can select the current Fixture with the left and right arrow keys or like this:
 ```
 Fixture 1
 ```
 When using this syntax, the Fixture will be automatically added to the current Group if necessary.
-If no Fixture is currently selected, all Fixtures of the current Group will be selected.

 ### Fixture Attribute 2 Set
-Fixture Attribute 2 Set sets the Model of the selected Fixtures:
+This command sets the Model of the selected Fixtures:
 ```
 Fixture 1 + 2 Attribute 2 Set Model 3
 ```
 Every new Fixture's Model is set to None.
 This means that the Fixture is a simple Dimmer.
-You can also remove the Model from a Fixture, setting the Model Attribute to None again:
+You can also remove the Model from a Fixture, setting the Model Attribute to None/Dimmer again:
 ```
 Fixture 1 Attribute 2 Set -
 ```

 ## Fixture Attribute 3 Set
-Fixture Attribute 3 Set sets the DMX address of the selected Fixtures.
+This command sets the DMX address of the selected Fixtures.

 Every new Fixture is patched to address 0.
 This means that it won't output any DMX signal but can still be used for programming.
 This is great if you know your Fixture rig but not how it's patched.

+After every (successful) command, Zöglfrex will check your rig for DMX patch conflicts.

 ## Groups
 If no Group Attribute is given, the standard Attribute 2 will be used.

 If no Group ID is given, the ID of the currently selected Group will be used.
-You can select the current Group like this:
+You can select the current Group with the up and down arrow keys or like this:
 ```
 Group 1
 ```

 ### Group Attribute 2 Set
-Group Attribute 2 Set takes the Fixtures which you want to add to the Group:
+This command takes the Fixtures which you want to add to the Group:
 ```
 Group 1 Attribute 2 Set Fixture 1.1 + 1.2 + 1.3
 ```